 Best time to visit

-Throughout the year Lake Naivasha has pleasing climatic condition.
+Throughout the year Lake Naivasha has the pleasing climatic conditions.

 - The best months are from June to October to visit Lake Naivasha.